Main navigation | Main content

 For system requirements, links to free, safe software downloads and UNITE demonstrations, check out our Streaming Video and Podcasts page .

-Work with the UNITE Administrative office to approve your exam proctor before the first scheduled exam and familiarize yourself with homework, exam and quiz procedures and download the UNITE Homework Coversheet and UNITE Proctor form on our Homework, Examinations and Quizzes web page.
+Work with UNITE Student and Faculty Engagement to approve your exam proctor before the first scheduled exam and familiarize yourself with homework, exam and quiz procedures and download the UNITE Homework Coversheet and UNITE Proctor form on our Homework, Examinations and Quizzes web page.

 On the first day of courses, log in to the UNITE Media Portal with your University Internet ID (also known as an x.500 ID) and access course materials.